tonyfu97/OpenCV-Qt-App/03_MotionDetection/README.md

     setCentralWidget(widget);
     ```

-You provided a set of instructions and code related to video processing using OpenCV and Qt.
-Here are some modifications and suggestions to improve the clarity and correctness of your text:

 ### 3. Using the Camera:
 - First, determine which camera you want to use: `QList<QCameraInfo> cameras = QCameraInfo::availableCameras()`.